Open source projects are forked for many reasons such as:

-- Companies that provide commercial distributions or services based on the open source projects.
+- Companies that provide commercial distributions or services based on open source projects.

-A major goal and challenge for engineering teams with the latter two use cases is to regularly pick up features and bug fixes in the open source project and build on the efforts of the open source community.
+A major goal and challenge for engineering teams with the latter two use cases are to regularly pick up features and bug fixes in the open-source project and build on the efforts of the open-source community.

-Qubole has forked projects that are part of the Apache Hadoop ecosystem such as Apache Spark, Apache Hive, Apache Airflow and Presto to build Qubole Data Service (QDS).
+Qubole has forked projects that are part of the Apache Hadoop ecosystem such as Apache Spark, Apache Hive, Apache Airflow, and Presto to build Qubole Data Service (QDS).
 The Qubole Engineering teams have made substantial changes to these projects to make them run better on the cloud.
-For example, Qubole Hive, Qubole Spark and Qubole Presto contains changes to improve INSERT queries on AWS S3 and Azure Cloud Storage.
+For example, Qubole Hive, Qubole Spark, and Qubole Presto contain changes to improve INSERT queries on AWS S3 and Azure Cloud Storage.
 Qubole Presto contains features to work better with AWS spot nodes.